LABCAT/color-glyphs/README.md

 ## PS2 MDDN 242 2017

-### Color Glyphs - Interpolate
+### Color Glyphs - Glyph System

-I was very happy with the representation I had already created for the colour red so I decided to use the same glyph for this part of the assignment.
+I decided that my glyph system would be inspired by the interpolation part of the assignment.

-The three dimensions have been interpolated in the following ways:

-Hue determines the opacity level used for the fill colour of the triangles and outer circle.

-Saturation determines how small the circles in the center of the square are.
-The smaller the circles are the less pure the colour.

-Lightness determines how wide the triangles will be.
-Maximum lightness creates triangles so wide they almost fill the square.
+The glyphs had been designed for a square shaped area and didn't fit within the circle area.
+This meant I had to adjust the design in order to stay within the guidelines.
+As a result of this the glyph looks quite different than it did originally.
+However, visually it is still apparent that this glyph system is thematically related to the glyphs from the interpolation part of the assignment.

+I have thoroughly tested my glyph system and it works really well.
+When in oddball mode it is usually very easy to find the glyph that is not matching.